Sid220/shot-prediction/README.md

 model's output will be used to control the robot's position and velocity to make the "optimal shot".
 For now, data is [simulated](#Simulation).
 You can grab the data from [https://huggingface.co/datasets/sid220/2713-2024-shot-prediction/blob/main/raycasting_normalised_angles.csv](https://huggingface.co/datasets/sid220/2713-2024-shot-prediction/blob/main/raycasting_normalised_angles.csv).
-Here's the output of the model when the shot is off the horizon 45 degrees, and the chassis is slightly pointing right, with the red representing the rough location of the goal:
+Here's the output of the model when the x and y are the x and y of the point on the graph, the shot is off the horizon 45 degrees, the chassis is slightly pointing right, and the velocity is 0 with the red representing the rough location of the goal:

 ![Model output](other/predictions.png)